 Flávio Augusto is the founder of Wise Up, one of the largest English school chains in Brazil.
 He started his career with few resources, but with a lot of hard work, he managed to create a company that would become a reference in teaching English to adults.
-His business vision went beyond simple language teaching, expanding into the franchise and investment sector.
+His business vision went beyond simple language iJEResearch - Vol. 1, Number 1 - 2025 - ISSN 2764-9733 teaching, expanding into the franchise and investment sector.